habedi/mongo-analyser/docs/index.md

 ## Python Interface

-See the [examples](examples/) directory for examples on how to use the Mongo Analyser as a Python library.
+See the [examples](examples/) directory for example code snippets on how to use Mongo Analyser as a Python library.

 ## Notes

 - At the moment, Mongo Analyser does not support arrays of objects with different types.
 Such arrays will be treated as arrays of objects with a single type.
-For example, if an array contains both integers and strings, it will be treated as either an array of integers or an array of strings, depending on the majority type.
+For example, if an array contains both integers and strings, it will be treated as either an array of integers or an array of strings.